neurolanche/Neurolanche-Ambassador-Program/README.md

 -	The reward pool comes from the Neurolanche treasury.
 The reward pool may change depending on how much it is getting.

 4. Ambassador hierarchy:
--	Our structure: Candidates, Ambassador and Head Ambassador
+-	Our structure: Ambassador and Head Ambassador
 -	All successful applicants to our ambassador programme will begin as either an Ambassador or a Head ambassador.
 -	Your starting position will depend on how well your application meets our criteria: skillsets, experience, knowledge of Neurolanche